 At the beginning of each term students are asked to sign the following Statement of Promise.
-An instructor goes over this with each student, a copy is placed in their file.
+An instructor goes over this with each student, and a copy is placed in the student's file.

-STATEMENT OF PROMISE FOR INTENSIVE ENGLISH PROGRAM STUDENTS
+STATEMENT OF PROMISE FOR INTENSIVE ENGLISH PROGRAM STUDENTS Spring 2023